Container Networking

 The problem with Docker is that you may have to coordinate ports and plenty of NAT.
 NAT was designed to address the shortage of IPv4 addresses and was only meant to be used for a short period.
 It is so ingrained in people’s minds we still see it come out in fresh designs.

 Ports and NAT are problematic at scale and expose users to cluster-level issues outside their control.
-It brings the risk of port conflicts and many complexities to scheduling.
+This can lead to port conflicts and many complexities in scheduling.

 Kubernetes networking does not use any NAT.
 Instead, it applies IP addresses at the Pod scope level.
 Remember that containers within a Pod share network namespaces, including their IP address.
 This means containers within a Pod can all reach each other’s ports on localhost.
 Kubernetes makes finding and configuring Kubernetes services much easier due to the unique IP addresses per Pod model.